ye-ole-dev/awesome-roundnet/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- adds something of value to the Roundnet community
-- And this as well
+- maintains the existing section-structure
-- And don't forget to check this
+- maintains the alphabetical ordering

 Thank you for your suggestions!